Igoeti

 Igoeti or Igoet'i (In Georgian: იგოეთი) is a village in Georgia in the region of Shida Kartli.
-It housed 559 people in 2014 and has one river running through it.
+It had a population of 559 people in 2014 and has one river running through it.

 History

 Igoeti was founded in the twelfth (XII) century.
 Igoeti is near the Mtkvari River (sometimes called the Kura) which has sustained the people near Igoeti and beyond for over 7,000 years.
 Running through Igoeti also is the Lekhura river.
 Several species in the Paeonia genus have been recorded in Igoeti.
 Then, during the Russo-Georgian war, Russian troops stopped in Igoeti on 15 August, the closest they had gotten to Tbilisi, before a ceasefire agreement was signed.

 Demographics

 Igoeti's population as of 2014 was 559.
 From 2002 to 2014 there was a -1.6% population decline.
 51.2% of Igoeti's population is female and 48.8% of Igoeti's population is male.

 Ethnic groups

 97.8% of Igoeti, or 542 people, are Georgians.
 3 people, or 0.5% of the population in Igoeti are Armenians.
 The remaining 9 people or 1.6% of Igoeti's population have another ethnicity.